AsH-m1000/AsH-m1000/README.md

 Developer
 ---------

-Rahul is a JavaScript Developer with a passion for Creating and developing Android,IOS and Web Appications.He is a Full-time developer with an experience of 1 year in Software Industry.
+Rahul is a JavaScript Developer with a passion for Creating and developing Android,IOS and Web Appications.He is a Senior React-Native Developer  with an experience of 2 year in Software Industry.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [sairahul550@gmail.com](mailto:sairahul550@gmail.com)